 Connor Wickham arrived at Selhurst Park in the week leading up to the 2015/16 season, ending his first year with Palace by playing at Wembley for the first time in his career, netting against Watford in the FA Cup semi-final.

 The striker arrived from Sunderland having scored 18 goals over the previous two seasons and played a starring role in their successful quest to stay in the Premier League during that time.

-He had just started to find the goal trail again in 2016/17 before his campaign was cut short after he sustained a crucial knee ligament injury against Swansea City in November 2016, which saw him out of action for the next 15 months.
+He had just started to find the goal trail again in 2016/17 before his campaign was cut short after he sustained a knee ligament injury against Swansea City in November 2016, which saw him out of action for the next 15 months.

-He has also starred for England at youth level, helping the Three Lions win the UEFA European Under-17 Championships in 2010 where he was also named Player of the Tournament, and appeared 17 times for the under-21s, scoring six times.
+He has starred for England at youth level, helping the Three Lions win the UEFA European Under-17 Championships in 2010 where he was also named Player of the Tournament, and appeared 17 times for the under-21s, scoring six times.